-- Simmons has not played in 2010 as a back-up wide receiver.
-The junior college transfer does have a redshirt year available. - Simmons' first career reception was a 44-yard toss from Cody Hawkins on the third play of the second half against Colorado State in the 2009 season opener.
+- Simmons' first career reception was a 44-yard toss from Cody Hawkins on the third play of the second half against Colorado State in the 2009 season opener.
 That reception was the longest first-career reception since Jeremy Bloom's CU record 94 yard touchdown reception from Robert Hodge against Kansas State on Oct.
 5, 2002. - Simmons had to complete nine college courses from the time he signed with CU in February of 2009 and when he arrived on Campus in August of 2009. - Simmons has a 4-year-old son, Omarion, who lives in South Carolina with his mother, Thomasann Elmore.
 Omarion was born premature and weighed just two pounds at birth and spent his first nine months of life in the hospital.
 Simmons' mother agreed to care for Omarion so Simmons and Omarion's mother could continue their educations. - Simmons son, Omarion, is a source of motivation for him, "Since day one when he was born, he's always been motivating me.
 I feel like every time I step on the field I do it for him." - Nicknamed "Dre" by teammates and coaches, he's also known as "Flo" back home in South Carolina. - Simmons mother, Thomasann Elmore, said that his friends called him "go getter," because growing up, "if you throw a ball straight, crooked or slanted, he's going to get it." - Simmons grew up in Blacksville, S.C., a town with a population of less than 3,000 that also produced former New England Patriots' standout Troy Brown. - Despite leading his team to a 15-0 record and state championship his senior season, Simmons was largely overlooked coming out of high school.
 After two years at Independence Community College, he drew scholarship offers from five BCS schools, including Kansas, Kansas State and the Buffs from the Big 12.

-RECEIVING Season 2009 G Att.
-2 Yards 47 Avg.
-23.5 TD 0 Long 44
+RECEIVING Season G Att.

-RUSHING Season G Att.
 Yards Avg.
-TD Long

-2009 12 1 15 15.0 0 15
+TD Long 2009 12 2 47 23.5 0 44 RUSHING Season G Att.
+Yards Avg.
+TD Long 2009 12 1 15 15.0 0 15